Categories

 Compliance Into the Weeds

-The award-winning, Compliance into the Weeds is the only weekly podcast that takes a deep dive into a compliance-related topic, literally going into the weeds to explore a subject more.
-Looking for some hard-hitting insights on sanctions compliance?
+The award winning, Compliance into the Weeds is the only weekly podcast which takes a deep dive into a compliance-related topic, literally going into the weeds to more fully explore a subject.
+Looking for some hard-hitting insights on compliance?
 Look no further than Compliance into the Weeds!
-In this episode, Tom and Matt consider the recent SEC and CFTC enforcement actions around messaging app non-compliance.

 Tom